my-language-skills/books4languages-root-child-theme-for-pressbooks/README.md

 * Changed logo in header (static image)
 * Footer (links of Books4Languages and images)
 * Catalog page (license and subject filters eleminated)
+* 'Sign Up' link in header and 'Your Membership' links in footer for RCP

 ## Frequently Asked Questions